What is Patreon, what is it used for, and how does it work?

 We've all heard about the starving artist whose paintings, sheets of music, and sculptures have gone for millions only after they've died.
 That's a thing of the past.
 The web has given many creators not only a platform to share their work, but also a way to crowdfund revenue.
 For example, they can charge $5 a month through Patreon, and if you pay, you'll become a patron and will get early access to their content and works.

 Patreon was co-founded in 2013 by Sam Yam and Jack Cont.
-It's based in San Francisco and has about three million active users.
+It's based in San Francisco and has about 8 million active users.

 How does Patreon work?